 Karl recommends that institutions have a dry run ahead of the actual audit.
-This could involve organisations such as RSM UK, and/or you could form your own internal audit team to cast a critical eye and help you prepare.
+This could involve organisations such as RSM UK.
+You could form your own internal audit team to cast a critical eye and help you prepare.
 More broadly, this is about continuous best practice.

 RSM offer a comprehensive service of funding assurance reviews for HE Apprenticeship providers.
-Being one of the four appointed audit firms completing reviews for the ESFA, including reviews of HE providers, RSM are perfectly positioned to support HE Apprenticeship providers in checking if documentation and systems and processes are compliant with ESFA funding rules.
+Being one of the four appointed audit firms completing reviews for the ESFA, including reviews of HE providers, RSM are perfectly positioned to support HE Apprenticeship providers.
+They’ll help check if documentation and systems and processes are compliant with ESFA funding rules.
 The assurance review mirrors the ESFA approach utilising the same sampling methodology and testing schedules.
 RSM will provide comprehensive feedback on issues identified as well as potential risks to income and recommendations to rectify and improve systems.

 Case studies from HE clients, providing some additional background on the services RSM can provide:

 HE Forum members all use Aptem and therefore have Aptem’s assurance that the platform is built specifically to support compliance requirements.
 Some of the ways in which Aptem helps: